Karen peoples: British colonial era

 Following British victories in the three Anglo-Burmese wars, Myanmar was annexed as a province of British India in 1886.
 Baptist missionaries introduced Christianity to Myanmar beginning in 1830, and they were successful in converting many Karen.
 Christian Karens were favoured by the British colonial authorities and were given opportunities not available to the Burmese ethnic majority, including military recruitment and seats in the legislature.
 Some Christian Karens began asserting an identity apart from their non-Christian counterparts, and many became leaders of Karen ethno-nationalist organisations, including the Karen National Union.

 In 1881 the Karen National Association (KNA) was founded by western-educated Christian Karens to represent Karen interests with the British.
 Despite its Christian leadership, the KNA sought to unite all Karens of different regional and religious backgrounds into one organisation.
 They argued at the 1917 Montagu–Chelmsford hearings in India that Myanmar was not "yet in a fit state for self-government".
 Three years later, after submitting a criticism of the 1920 Craddock Reforms, they won 5 (and later 12) seats in the Legislative Council of 130 (expanded to 132) members.
 The majority Buddhist Karens were not organised until 1939 with the formation of a Buddhist KNA.
 In 1938 the British colonial administration recognised Karen New Year as a public holiday.

 World War II

 During World War II, when the Japanese occupied the region, long-term tensions between the Karen and Burma turned into open fighting.
 As a consequence, many villages were destroyed and massacres committed by both the Japanese and the Burma Independence Army (BIA) troops who helped the Japanese invade the country.
 Among the victims were a pre-war Cabinet minister, Saw Pe Tha, and his family.
 A government report later claimed the "excesses of the BIA" and "the loyalty of the Karens towards the British" as the reasons for these attacks.
 The intervention by Colonel Suzuki Keiji, the Japanese commander of the BIA, after meeting a Karen delegation led by Saw Tha Din, appears to have prevented further atrocities.

+Karen soldiers supported the British in Operation Character during the latter's reconquest of Burma in 1945.
+They inflicted heavy casualties on the Japanese and the campaign's success allowed for the swift capture of Rangoon in May 1945.